iondns/SAOGEN/files/SharedIP.md

 - coordination between human contributors, AI-assisted research, software systems, and specialized SAOGEN subsystems;
 - a durable incentive model for decentralized innovation without forcing premature patent disclosure.

-## What can become Shared IP
+## What can become Shared Intellectual Property

-Shared IP may include, but is not limited to:
+SIP may include, but is not limited to:

 - engineering concepts and system architectures;
 - software, scripts, interfaces, and automation logic;